 8. Joy City: Joy Pay App and WeChat Mini Program

 Joy City is a large department store chain in China with over 3 million loyalty program members.
 One of the most notable features is the added coalition loyalty capabilities that ensure that members can continue reaping the program’s benefits at affiliate brands.

-- The program awards points for any purchase regardless of the store or brand, and the points can be used toward a variety of services, such as paying parking fees
+- The program awards points for any purchase regardless of the store or brand, and points can be used toward a variety of services, such as parking fees.

-- The app tracks the point balance in real time, and members of certain venus receive incentives like free doctors’ appointments, medical examinations, and other family health benefits
+- The app tracks the point balance in real time, and members of certain venues receive incentives like free doctors’ appointments, medical examinations, and other family health benefits.

 9. Coach: WeChat loyalty program